 1. On BYU’s 37-yard line, Notre Dame was facing third-and-11 with just over seven minutes remaining in the fourth quarter, leading BYU 20-13.
 The Irish opted to go with a screen pass to Cam McDaniel, which gained three yards, setting up a 51-yard field goal attempt for Kyle Brindza.
 Now, Brindza made the kick, and he’s shown he’s capable of down-to-the-wire kicks in the past, but still I’m not a huge fan of choosing to go with a screen pass on that third down situation.
 For starters, Notre Dame rarely runs a screen play, and secondly, if you do opt to go that route, why not design it with George Atkinson or T.J.
 Jones as the intended receivers in a bubble route.
 But, scratching the screen all-together, I would have thrown downfield to Troy Niklas, TJ Jones or DaVaris Daniels, to try to keep moving the chains or at least offer some breathing room for Brindza.

 2. Next year’s offense has potential to score a lot of points.
 Everett Golson, George Atkinson III, Tarean Folston, Cam McDaniel, DaVaris Daniels, Corey Robinson, Troy Niklas, Ben Koyack and C.J.
 Prosise are a few key returners on offense.
 The zone read with Golson at the helm and Folston in the backfield is more than enough reason to be excited for next year’s offensive production.
-Especially, the way the freshman running back broke a number of tackles yesterday and Atkinson’s improved ability to stay on his feet.
+Especially, considering how noteworthy it is the freshman running back broke a number of tackles yesterday and how Atkinson displayed consitent ability to stay on his feet.

 3. Yesterday’s dime package came up big on multiple occasions.
 In particular, it showed grit when BYU faced third-and-seven just one touchdown away from tying the game with 10:50 remaining.
 BYU was driving at its own 35-yard line and had already picked up one first down on the drive, and Notre Dame forced an incompletion to bring out the punt team.
 The dime personnel lacks a ton of experience, namely Devin Butler, Cole Luke, Joe Schmidt, Romeo Okwara and Eilar Hardy.
 Five players that have really stepped up this year on multiple occasions.
 Stopping the Cougars there led to a Notre Dame field goal, making it a two-possession game.